 Starbucks needs no formal introduction as it is the largest coffee company in the whole world.
 When you think of premium coffee, the brand "Starbucks" comes to mind inevitably.
-It was first founded in 1971 by 3 aspiring entrepreneurs and coffee lovers and thousands of stores has sprung up across the world since then.
+It was first founded in 1971 by three aspiring entrepreneurs and thousands of stores have sprung up across the world since.

 A Connected Customer Experience

 Starbucks seeks to provide a connected customer experience to build and maintain a long term relationship.
 More than just offering fine coffee, the coffee giant provides the “Starbucks Experience” which makes customers feel at home, forming a strong emotional attachment.
-Starbucks stores are designed with great ambiance in mind in accessible locations.
+Starbucks stores are designed with great ambiance and accessibility in mind.
 Schultz believes that employees are the key to building a positive customer experience.
 A host of benefits such as health care, stock option plans, stock purchase plans, training and recognition has been implemented.

 Starbucks was ranked 7th in Fortune’s annual list of “100 Best Companies to Work For” in 2008.
 A decade later in 2018, it is still listed as one of the best places to work for (e.g. Job site indeed.com has placed Starbucks in its "50 Best Places to Work in 2018" list).